jenkinsci/xldeploy-plugin/docs/README.md

 -   Create a "pipeline as code" in a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) (supported in version 6.1.0 and later)
+-   RollbackOnError option to rollback to the nearest successful build on failure.
+    Defaults to "true" if not specified

 For information about configuring and using the plugin, visit the [Digital.ai documentation